-NOTE: If vehicle is equipped with air suspension, ensure the vehicle is set to Normal Ride Height.
+If vehicle is equipped with air suspension, ensure the vehicle is set to Normal Ride Height.

-- 1. Properly secure the dolly to the tow vehicle, following the dolly manufacturer's instructions. - 2.
+- Properly secure the dolly to the tow vehicle, following the dolly manufacturer's instructions. - 2.
 Drive the rear wheels onto the tow dolly. - 3.
 Firmly apply the parking brake.
-Place automatic transmission in PARK, manual transmission in gear (not in NEUTRAL). - 4.
-Properly secure the rear wheels to the dolly, following the dolly manufacturer's instructions. - 5.
-Turn the ignition OFF and remove the key fob. - 6.
-Install a suitable clamping device, designed for towing, to secure the front wheels in the straight position.
+Place automatic transmission in PARK. - Properly secure the rear wheels to the dolly, following the dolly manufacturer's instructions. - 5.
+Turn the ignition OFF and remove the key fob. - Install a suitable clamping device, designed for towing, to secure the front wheels in the straight position.

-- Towing with the rear wheels on the ground will cause severe transmission damage.
-Damage from improper towing is not covered under the New Vehicle Limited Warranty. - Do not disconnect the driveshaft because fluid may leak from the transmission, causing damage to internal parts.
+Towing with the rear wheels on the ground will cause severe transmission damage.
+Damage from improper towing is not covered under the New Vehicle Limited Warranty.

+Do not disconnect the driveshaft because fluid may leak from the transmission, causing damage to internal parts.